neuroinformatics-unit/datashuttle/docs/source/pages/user_guides/validate.md

 [NeuroBlueprint specification](https://neuroblueprint.neuroinformatics.dev/latest/specification.html).
 This will find and display a list of all formatting errors in the project.

-To quickly validate an existing project with only the project path, see [quick-validate-projects](quick-validate-projects).
+To quickly validate an existing project with only the project path, see how to [validate a project from a path](validate-project-from-path).

 Below we will cover how to validate a datashuttle-managed project (which will additionally [log](how-to-read-the-logs) the validation results).